 If an agreement already exists

-For this agreement to be valid, it must:
+For the existing agreement to be valid, it must:

 - be in writing